Twitch hate raids are more than just a Twitch problem, and they’re only getting worse

 Where Twitch is concerned, streamers’ demands have not changed.

 “Put a CAPTCHA on account creation [to] slow down and try to stop these bot creation tools,” DePass said.
 “Also, require [two-factor authentication] for making accounts.
-Get rid of allowing multiple accounts created from the same email, verified or not … [Right now] it’s harder to [sign up] to a newsletter or a blog than it is to make a Twitch account.”
+Get rid of allowing multiple accounts created from the same email, verified or not. … [Right now] it’s harder to [sign up] to a newsletter or a blog than it is to make a Twitch account.”

 Companies like Twitch and Discord have an incentive to avoid doing this: The more friction they create between people finding out about their services and using them, the more likely it becomes that people will back out before joining.
 Fewer users means less money.
 Twitch is also an extremely top-heavy platform; on Aug.
-15, for example, the top 5,000 streamers pulled in 88% of overall viewership.
-This left over 100,000 smaller streamers who were live at the time with just 12% of viewership.
+15, for example, the top 5,000 streamers pulled in 88 percent of overall viewership.
+This left over 100,000 smaller streamers who were live at the time with just 12 percent of overall viewership.
 This ratio varies, but it is indicative of Twitch’s standard split, which informs its priorities.
 Proactively created tools and features often focus on big streamers and monetization — not small streamers and harassment that’s predominantly focused on them.

 “It’s all about the numbers,” Larsh said.
 “That’s what it comes down to.
 I’m just a number.”

 With pressure mounting from small streamers and a handful of larger ones, Twitch addressed the issue of hate raids again late last week.
 On Twitter, the company said that it has been “continually updating our sitewide banned word filters to help prevent variations on hateful slurs, and removing bots when identified.”
-It also reiterated its goal of building tools that help streamers combat ban evasion on an individual channel level.
+It also reiterated its goal of building tools that help streamers combat the issue of ban evasion on an individual channel level.
 The company explained, however, that it has been relatively silent on the matter out of necessity.

 “As we work on solutions, bad actors work in parallel to find ways around them — which is why we can’t always share details,” read one of the messages the company posted on Twitter.